antaldaniel/reprex/content/post/2022-10-29_reprex-talk-to-all/index.md

   preview_only:  false
 ---

-We are an ethical data and AI company.
+{{% callout note %}}
+The message is the message!
+We are an ethical data and AI company, and one of our topics is detecing if algorithms are biased towards the English language speakers.
+We want to teach the computer to understand small languages, and of course, everyone, who is under-represented in data: womxn, former colonial nations.
+{{% /callout %}}

 We are finalists in The Hague Innovation Awards with a product offering and a message that big data and AI should work for all: ethnic minorities, small nations, small languages, womxn.
 We are measuring why certain artists are not getting recommended and paid on global streaming platforms, or why NGOs do not find the right data about fighting greenwashing.
 We want to help small businesses, civil society organizations, and NGOs who cannot hire a data engineer and a data scientist to fight data monopolies.
 Who cannot defend themselves from the dark patterns of greedy algorithms?

 {{< youtube bgp-n55TKCk >}}